Loading...

 As a community-led resource, we depend heavily on contributions from volunteers.
 You can help the project by volunteering your skills, making a small donation, and telling people about it.

-In addition to everyone who has added to this collection over the years, we’d like to acknowledge and thank the following contributors:
+In addition to Stempeck’s leadership and everyone who has added to this collection over the years, we’d like to acknowledge and thank the following contributors:

-Mark Renja has reinvigorated our communications campaign, improving both the consistency and quality of our monthly newsletter.
-Mark is a project manager with Code for Africa’s Engagement team.
+• Mark Renja reinvigorated our communications campaign, improving both the consistency and quality of our monthly newsletter.
+Mark was at the time a project manager with Code for Africa’s Engagement team.
 As an alum of Meta’s 2021/22 Accelerator Challenge for fact-checkers, they help implement growth strategies for PesaCheck – Africa’s largest indigenous fact-checking organisation.
 They also work with global non-profits Code for All and mySociety to develop accessible products that get the civic tech community to serve more diverse users.

 Curators